Backlog

 Add items to the backlog

 Adding items to the backlog ensures upcoming work is visible, prioritized, and ready for future sprint planning.
-This is typically led by the Product Owner, with input from the Scrum team.
+This is typically led by the product owner, with input from the Scrum team.

-Create new items
+Create new items on the backlog

 Create unscheduled items